platformsh/platformsh-docs/docs/src/languages/php/_index.md

 ---
 title: "PHP"
-description: PHP is a popular scripting language designed especially for the web.
-It currently powers around 80% of websites.
+description: Get started deploying PHP apps on Platform.sh.
 layout: single
 ---

-Platform.sh supports deploying PHP applications.
+PHP is a popular scripting language that currently powers around 80% of websites.
+You can deploy your PHP apps on Platform.sh.

 ## Supported versions